MediaSavvy/MediaSavvy/Wiki/UnsafeSites.md

 - **AllPCWorld:** Uploaded KMS Matrix which is known malware.

-- **RSLOAD:** Uploaded the same version of malwarebytes that got FileCR in trouble.
-Caught using the same Malwarebytes version as FileCR (Which is malware).
+- **RSLOAD:** Uploaded the same version of malwarebytes that got FileCR in trouble, also uploaded KMS Matrix, which is known malware.

 - **CoolROM:** Caught with malware.

+- **Moopa (moopa-live):** Fake clone.

 :::